 6. Have Fun With Music

-Quentin Tarantino music is nothing if not fun.
+Quentin Tarantino music is perfect.
 In fact, every time you hear Tarantino talk about music in an interview, he will mention how he finds the most interesting moments in cinema as those that are accompanied by music, and that extends to his own work as well.

 He loves fun music, and Quentin Tarantino characters love and react to music as well.
 They dance and sing, and they’re human beings with ears who can hear, rather than actors moving through sets with a permanently attached score to accompany every blink and twitch.You'll learn from Quentin Tarantino quotes and interviews that he spent the entire music budget for Reservoir Dogs on a single track.
 He was so passionate about a particular moment that he wanted in the film, and he had to have that specific song for the scene to work so effectively.